Gates of Paradise: Adaptation

 On August 17, 2019, Lifetime aired an adaption of Gates of Paradise starring Lizzie Boys, Jason Priestley, Keenan Tracey, Jason Cermak, and Daphne Zuniga.
 On August 25, 2019, a "special edition" of the film aired that featured behind the scenes interviews with Boys, Priestley, Tracey, and Cermak.

+Reception

+The book currently holds a rating of 3.86 out of 5 on Goodreads with 32% of a total 13,119 ratings being 5 stars.